 Separating a neonate from its HBsAg-positive mother is not recommended, and breastfeeding does not seem to increase the risk of postpartum HBV transmission, particularly if HBIG and HBV vaccine have been given.
 However, if a mother has cracked nipples, abscesses, or other breast pathology, breastfeeding could potentially transmit HBV.

-Only HBV is a major cause of neonatal hepatitis; it is typically transmitted during delivery.
+Only hepatitis B virus (HBV) is a major cause of viral neonatal hepatitis; it is typically transmitted during delivery.

 Most neonates are asymptomatic but develop chronic, subclinical HBsAg antigenemia and elevated transaminase levels.